 Items of account Service organisation Audit approach Pension cost (cost of services) Net interest on defined benefit liability Re-measurements of the net defined benefit liability (OCI) Net pension liability Nottinghamshire Pension Fund The IAS 19 pension entries that form part of the Council's financial statements are material and are derived from actuarial valuations.
 The process of obtaining these is co-ordinated by and uses information held and processed by the service organisation.
 We will review the controls operating at the Council over these transactions to gain an understanding of the services provided by the service organisation.
 Where we conclude that we do not have a sufficient understanding of the services provided by the service organisation we will seek to obtain assurance by using another auditor to perform procedures that will provide the necessary information about the relevant controls at the service organisation.
-Engagement and responsibilities 2.
-Your audit team 3.
-Audit scope 4.
-Significant risks and key judgements 5.
-Value for Money 6.
-Fees 7.
-Independence 8.
-Materiality and misstatements Appendices
+1. Engagement and 2.
+Your audit 3 Audit score 4.
+Significant risks and key 5.
+Value for 6.
+Eases 7 8.
+Materiality